Title 505 | Chapter 001 | Regulation 410REG

 (7)

 A restrictive housing placement shall not exceed seventy-two (72) hours or three (3) days.
-If grounds meriting restrictive housing placement are present after three (3) days, a special management plan shall be implemented and the mental health authority and the commissioner shall evaluate whether a mental health hospitalization of the juvenile should be pursued.
+If grounds meriting restrictive housing placement are present after three (3) days, a special management plan modifying any treatment plan authorized by 505 KAR 1:120 to account for the placement status shall be created by a QMHP.
+Theimplemented and the mental health authority and the commissioner shall evaluate whether a mental health hospitalization of the juvenile should be pursued.

 Section 3.